ElGuillermo/HLL_CRCON_All_time_stats/README.md

 # HLL_CRCON_All_time_stats

 A plugin for Hell Let Loose (HLL) CRCON (see : https://github.com/MarechJ/hll_rcon_tool)
-that displays statistic data about the player, either :
+that displays player stats on this game server, either :
 - on connect
 - when asking for them in chat (`!me`) ;